jasonl27/Flashcards-Python-App/README.md

 Use this [Github Link](https://github.com/jasonl27/Flashcards-Python-App) to install the project
 1. Ensure you have Python 3.10.7 installed
 2. The 'os', 'getpass', and 'random' libraries are required for this program to run
+3. Download the ZIP file by clicking the green CODE dropdown in the top right

 To run:
+- Unpack the ZIP file
 - Make sure all .py files are in the same folder
+- Open terminal, and change directory to the location of the .py files
 - Start Python and run 'main.py' (python3 main.py)

 USING THE PROGRAM